-The month of February is dedicated to dog training and the importance of starting it when your dog is still a little puppy.
+February is dedicated to dog training education month the importance of starting it when your dog is still a little puppy.

 So you decided to get a dog, picked it up from the breeder or the shelter and brought it home.
 After two days of him/her adjust to the new environment you realize it’s a little rascal that wants to chew on your couch and slippers.
 What should you do?
 Proper dog training.

 In honor of Dog Training Education Month, we’re here to talk about the importance of training your dog.
 It’s not just about obedience – proper training can help keep your dog safe and healthy too!
 We’ll give you some tips on how to get started, as well as where to find more information if you need it.
 So let’s get started – happy training!

 Starting with puppy classes will teach your little rascal how to communicate with other puppies and dogs (early socialization is key to proper development), with new people and new unknown places.
 These puppy classes can be very helpful when it comes to teaching your pup not to chew on anything and how to properly use to potty pads.
 These classes will help your puppy become a well-mannered, socialized and behaved dog.

 Having a good behaved and trained dog is a lifelong investment.
 Being able to go anywhere with your well-behaved dog is priceless.
 And let’s not forget, dog’s love to please and to respond to commands.
 So teach your dog lots of commands and have fun together.

 Our Top Dog Training Tips

 There are several steps to dog training: teaching the dog to not see certain objects as prey, teaching the dog not to eat fish bones or other dangerous things, teaching the dog not to roam away from home and teaching the dog basic commands such as sit and stay.